 In Virginia, the AT goes through George Washington & Jefferson National Forest, parallels the Blue Ridge Parkway for a while, and cuts through Shenandoah National Park.

-There are lots of noteworthy day hikes on the AT in Virginia.
+There are lots of noteworthy AT hikes in Virginia.
 Wilburn Ridge via Grayson Highlands State Park (4 miles) is fairly close to my house, and there are wild ponies to spot along the way.

 We also like the 5-mile loop on the Virginia Creeper Trail in Damascus, for some communing with nature and a bit of small town living.